First Messenian War: Immediate provocation

 A generation later "the mutual hatred of the Lakonians and Messenians came to a head."
 The immediate provocation was an incident of cattle theft.
 Polychares of Messenia, an athlete and Olympic victor, leased some grazing land from Euaiphnos the Spartan, who promptly sold the cattle to some merchants, claiming pirates had stolen them.
-As he was making excuses to Polychares a herdsman of the latter, having escaped from the merchants, intervened to acquaint his master with the real facts.
-Apologizing Euaiphnos asked Polychares to let his son go with him to obtain the money from the sale, but once over the Spartan border he murdered the son.
+As he was making excuses to Polychares, a herdsman of the latter, having escaped from the merchants, intervened to acquaint his master with the real facts.
+Apologising, Euaiphnos asked Polychares to let his son (Polychares') go with him to obtain the money from the sale, but once over the Spartan border Euaiphnos murdered Polychares' son.
 Polychares petitioned the Spartan magistrates for justice.
-Despairing of it he began to murder such Spartans as he could catch at random.
+Despairing of it, he began to murder such Spartans as he could catch at random.
 The Spartans demanded extradition of Polychares.
 The Messenian magistrates insisted on an exchange for Euaiphnos.

 At this point the incident exploded into violence at the national level.
 The Spartans sent a delegation to petition the kings of Messenia, nominally Heraclids.
 Androcles was for extradition, Antiochus against.
 The whole history of Spartan-Messenian relations was reviewed, including the assassination of Teleclus 25 years earlier and the discussion became so heated that weapons were drawn.
 The parties of the two kings assaulted each other and Androcles was killed.
 Antiochus told the Spartans he would submit the case to the courts at Argos (Dorian) and Athens (Achaean).
 Antiochus died a few months later and his son, Euphaes, succeeded him.
 The law case seems to have vanished.
 Shortly after a Spartan army under both kings of Sparta launched an invasion of Messenia.